-Research has repeatedly shown the value of video in the digital classroom.
-With the relatively recent availability of free, high-quality video online, it also makes a perfect addition to blended learning.
+Using videos in the digital classroom is a heavily researched topic that has demonstrated high benefits for many different types of students.
+With the relatively recent availability of free, high-quality video online, it also makes a perfect addition to blended learning environments.
 Students, parents, and teachers all agree on the effectiveness of using video as a teaching tool.
-And there are a number of ways to implement video-assisted teaching.
+And there are a number of ways to implement video-assisted learning.

 The evidence is in: the digital classroom benefits students.
 1:1 student-to-device ratios work.
 Tech-fostered collaboration works.
 Student response clickers work.
 Blended learning and flipped classrooms also both work.
 When teachers leverage technology, learning outcomes improve.